No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 “They say God made them this way,” Brody pondered of his classmates.

 There is TikTok clout in all of this.
 One of the most popular TikTok accounts is a teen named Opal with over 700 thousands of followers.
 We never see Opal’s face behind the fuzzy trimmed cat mask.
 Opal doesn’t post about the credo much, just quadrobics.
-Opal’s parents are in on the act too, with Opal’s mom hosting her own popular account in which she answers questions about her “therian” daughter.
+Opal’s parents are in on the act too, with Opal’s mom hosting her own popular account in which she answers questions about her “therian” daughter who can be seen prancing around in one video, swiping at a live fish.

 “The lack of discipline goes so much deeper,” Ogren said.
 She points to an administration that puts being “curious, patient and tolerant” (per a letter to parents and students) over enforcing rules.

-“If it’s affecting our learning, it’s a problem,” said Kendalyn.
+“If it’s affecting our learning, it’s a problem,” said student Kendalyn.

-In other words, can common sense school policy be enforced uniformly- so we can get back to focusing on our school work?
+In other words, can common sense school policy be enforced uniformly- so we can get back to our school work?